Peanut Butter Pudding Cookies

 - Dark chocolate melting wafers, semi-sweet chocolate chips, or Pound Plus Bars

-How To Make Jumbo Chocolate-Dipped Peanut Butter Cookies
+How to Make Chocolate-Dipped Peanut Butter Cookies

 Cream together the butter, peanut butter, and sugars before adding the pudding mix, eggs and yolk, and vanilla.